Art

 use of a paintbrush, especially over large areas of canvas.

-Yes, it is 2007, and the computer has become a huge part of every aspect
+Computer: Yes, it is 2014, and the computer has become a huge part of every aspect

 of our lives.
 Even in fine art painting, the computer is fundamental.